Why you shouldn't have persistent consequences for failure

 - If you don't do either of the above things, the challenge can become effectively impossible and the player is forced to drop the game.

 As of now, the only defense of the practice I'm aware of is "consequences are necessary to raise the stakes; games aren't as engaging when there are no consequences for failure".
 This defense, like the similar defense of randomness, simply misconstrues how fun works.

 A little bit of randomness is not okay

 How fun works

 Being afraid of being punished is not fun; being excited to win is.
 But that excitement scales with the magnitude of the enjoyment of winning, which of course is based on the degree of challenge you overcome.
 In other words, the real way to make a fight more exciting is not to make it longer or impose consequences for failure but to make it harder.
-The fear of loss on the other hand scales not with the magnitude of the challenge but with how much you stand to lose.
-So punishing players for loss actually raises the fear of losing *without* raising the excitement of winning.
+The fear of loss on the other hand scales not with difficulty but with how much you stand to lose.
+So punishing players for loss raises the fear of losing *without* raising the excitement of winning.

 subscribe via RSS